ThatFatPat/CyberChallenge0x03/README.md

 Equipped with this information, we can start reversing our binary.

 ### A Quick Overview of the MIPS Architecture
+**Before we take a look at the MIPS Architecture, a quick disclaimer**: I'm no authority on the MIPS architecture, nor am I able to share all of my knowledge on the topic in such short form.
+Therfore, this overview has gaps in it, stemming from lack of time and ability to cram massive amounts of material into a challenge guide.
+If you'd like to deep-dive into the MIPS architecture, I encourage you to take a look at [this](https://courses.cs.washington.edu/courses/cse378/11wi/lectures.html) lovely course offered by UW, or alternativley, take the course Computer Structures at TAU, which covers all of the topics discussed here at length.

+With that out of the way, let's take a look at the MIPS ISA (Instruction Set Architecture).

+The MIPS ISA is based on the RISC philosophy

 | Number | Name | Purpose |
 |--------|------|---------|